Eco-friendly changes in lawn care is becoming more popular as people strive to be more environmentally conscious.

 Robot mowers are a great option for reducing their environmental impact.
 These mowers use lithium-ion batteries instead of gasoline, making them much more efficient and eco-friendly.
 Plus, they're quiet, so you won't disturb your neighbors while mowing.

 Start a Compost Pile

 Composting is a great way to reduce waste and provide plant nutrients.
 It's easy to start, and you can compost various items, including food scraps and yard waste.
 Plus, it's a great waImagy to be more eco-friendly.

 Here's how to begin:

 Organic mulch adds nutrients to your soil and helps your plants thrive.
-Plus, it's an eco-friendly alternative to traditional mulches.
+Plus, it's an eco-friendly lawn care alternative to traditional mulches.
 Here are some tips for adding organic mulch to your garden.

 The grass itself can be detrimental to ecosystems.
 Over time, it homogenizes the environment and decreases biodiversity.
 Plus, grass requires various resources to stay intact.
 Instead of grass, try planting groundcover plants.
 Groundcover is a low-growing range of plants that cover the ground.
 They are great alternatives to grass because they don't require as much water or mowing.
 There are a variety of groundcovers to choose from, so be sure to select one that's right for your climate and soil type.